+'''

 Safe mode is OFF

+'''

-- 4. Make sure that the HDFS upgrade was successful.
-Go through steps 2 and 3 in Preparing for the Upgrade to create new versions of the logs and reports.
-Substitute "new" for "old" in the file names as necessary. - 5.
+- 8. Make sure that the HDFS upgrade was successful.
+Execute steps 2 and 3 in Preparing for the Upgrade to create new versions of the logs and reports.
+Substitute "new" for "old" in the file names as necessary. - 9.
 Compare the old and new versions of the following: - dfs-old-fsck-1.log versus dfs-new-fsck-1.log.

-The files should be identical unless the ${\tt hadoop\ fsck}$ reporting format has changed in the new version.
+The files should be identical unless the hadoop fack reporting format has changed in the new version.